 The Upper Hutt branch works to protect areas of regenerating native forest, our precious Hutt River and other waterways in the region.
 We are also restoring areas to their natural state by planting natives and with pest control programmes.

-Monthly branch meetings are held with entertaining and enlightening speakers, every 4th Tues of month, Read, Write, Plus Rooms, opposite the Cossie Club.
-7.30pm
+Monthly branch meetings are held with entertaining and enlightening speakers, every 4th Wed of month, Cossie Club rooms.
+7.30pm (For fast entry, please bring your drivers' licence.)

 The branch’s main project is restoring the health of Hull’s Creek at Silverstream by planting native plants along its banks.
 The main planting site this year is near Field Street in Silverstream.
 Mawaihakona Stream has also had some recent planting; the entrance to Trentham park is now looking much greener.
 We welcome people to join us on our monthly working bees.
 Contact Sue Millar: 526 7440